MLA In-Text Citations

 When including a reference, do not use page numbers from the scripture.
 Instead, use the designated chapter numbers and verse numbers.

-Parenthetical citation MLA example for a religious scripture:
+MLA example of an in-text citation for a religious scripture:

 The only religious scripture that is allowed to be in the text of a project, but not in the Works Cited list, is the Qur’an.
 There is only one version of the Qur’an.
 It is acceptable to include the name of the Qur’an in the text, along with the specific chapter and verse numbers.